BaCuaBan77/Portfolio-generator/__tests__/resources/README.md

 ## Abstract

 This portfolio generator is designed for developers who want a beautiful, always-up-to-date portfolio website without manual maintenance.
 The system automatically fetches your public GitHub repositories, extracts project information from README files, and displays them in a professional timeline format.
-It supports both professional projects (manually maintained) and side projects (automatically synced from GitHub).
+It supports both professional projects (manually maintained) and personal projects (automatically synced from GitHub).

 **Key Features:**
 - 🚀 **Automatic GitHub Integration** - Fetches and syncs all public repositories weekly